Personal life of Frank Sinatra: Nancy Barbato

-Following the family's move to Hollywood, Los Angeles, California, Sinatra began engaging in extra-marital affairs, the first known with Marilyn Maxwell.
+Following the family's move to Hollywood, Sinatra began engaging in extramarital affairs, the first known with Marilyn Maxwell.
 These affairs also became public knowledge and caused great embarrassment to Nancy Barbato Sinatra, who considered calling off their marriage then and had an abortion when she became pregnant in 1946.
 A third child, Christina Sinatra, known as "Tina", was born on June 20, 1948.

-The couple announced their separation on Valentine's Day, February 14, 1950, with Sinatra's additional extra-marital affair with Ava Gardner compounding his transgressions and becoming public knowledge.
+The couple announced their separation on Valentine's Day, February 14, 1950, with Sinatra's additional extramarital affair with Ava Gardner compounding his transgressions and becoming public knowledge.
 After originally just seeking a legal separation, Frank and Nancy Sinatra decided some months later to file for divorce, and this divorce became final on October 29, 1951.
 Frank Sinatra's affair and relationship with Gardner had become more serious, and she later became his second wife.

 Less widely known were Sinatra's continuing visits, his long, confiding late-night phone calls, and the convivial family dinners on birthdays, holidays and other occasions.
-"Throughout the many years after they split, my grandfather came to visit whenever his crazy life would allow it," Mrs. Sinatra's granddaughter A. J. Lambert wrote in a 2015 remembrance in Vanity Fair.
+"Throughout the many years after they split, my grandfather came to visit whenever his crazy life would allow it," Mrs. Sinatra's granddaughter AJ Lambert wrote in a 2015 remembrance in Vanity Fair.
 "I can remember times when she would be on the phone with her ex-husband, and the next thing I knew some eggplant was coming out of the freezer to thaw so that she could make him some sandwiches when he showed up."
 She remained profoundly private, uttering barely a word in public about her life with Sinatra, though their mutual feelings were clear, her granddaughter recalled, to those who knew them best.

-"I know he never stopped loving her," Ms. Lambert wrote.
+"I know he never stopped loving her," Lambert wrote.
 "And I know she never stopped loving him."

 Nancy Barbato Sinatra died in 2018 at the age of 101.
 She never remarried and had outlived not only her ex-husband but also her son Frank Jr., who died in 2016.